hemanthkumargr/docs/Tutorials/Getting-Started-Tutorials/Add-To-Cart-Workflow-For-Heat-Clinic-Tutorial.md

+# Add To Cart Workflow For Heat Clinic Tutorial

 As a developer, you may be presented with interesting requirements in your implementation of Broadleaf Commerce.
 For example, a restriction preventing adding a hot sauce with heat range 1 into a cart that already has a hot sauce with heat range 5 might be desirable.
 Let's hook into the Add to Cart Workflow to enforce this!

 > You may notice that this tutorial is very similar to the other tutorial on [[modifying the order submit workflow | Order Submit Workflow For Heat Clinic Tutorial]]